const-ae/proDA/README.md

 `proDA` is an R package that implements a powerful probabilistic dropout model to identify differentially abundant proteins.
 The package was designed specifically with label-free mass spectrometry data in mind, which poses the challenge of many missing values.

-But all this is useless if you cannot load your data.
-So in the next section, I will give an example how to load the abundance matrix.
+But all this is useless if you cannot load your data and get it into a shape that is useable.
+In the next section, I will give an example how to load the abundance matrix and bring it into a useful form.
+The steps that I will go through are

+1. Load the `proteinGroups.txt` MaxQuant output table
+2. Extract the intensity columns and create the abundance matrix
+3. Replace the zeros with `NA`s and take the `log2()` of the data
+4. Normalize the data using `median_normalization()`
+5. Inspect sample structure with a heatmap of the distance matrix (`dist_approx()`)
+6. Fit the probabilisitc dropout model with `proDA()`
+7. Identify differentially abundant proteins with `test_diff()`

-### Loading Data
+### Load Data

 I will now demonstrate how to load a MaxQuant output file.
-For more information about different approaches, you can also take a look at the vignette on loading data.
+For more information about other approaches for loading the data, please take a look at the vignette on loading data.

 MaxQuant is one of the most popular tools for handling raw MS data.
 It produces a number of files.
 The important file that contains the protein intensities is called `proteinGroups.txt`.
 It is a large table with detailed information about the identification and quantification process for each protein group (which I will from now on just call "protein").

 This package comes with an example `proteinGroups.txt` file, located in the package folder.
-Naturally, your path will differ because of the installation location.
+The file contains the reduced output from an experiment studying the different DHHCs in Drosophila melanogaster.

 ``` r
 system.file("extdata/proteinGroups.txt", package = "proDA", mustWork = TRUE)
 #> [1] "/home/constantin/R/x86_64-pc-linux-gnu-library/3.6/proDA/extdata/proteinGroups.txt"
 ```

-In this example, I will use the base R functions to load the data, because they don't require any additional installed packages.
+In this example, I will use the base R functions to load the data, because they don't require any additional dependencies.

 ``` r
 # Load the table into memory